eLearnSecurity Certified Penetration Tester eXtreme (eCPTX) Review

 EXAM PROCESS

 There is no need to schedule this exam.
 You can log into the members area and start the exam at a time that is best for you.
-The exam is not remotely proctored and therefore does not require you to pre-schedule an exact start time.
-Once you begin, you are given 7 days in the exam environment to complete the technical portion of the exam.
-Once you finish (or the environment expires), you are given an additional 7 days to write and submit your penetration testing report for review (14 days total).
+This exam is different than most of the others as it is more time limited.
+Once you begin, you are given 2 days in the exam environment to complete the technical portion of the exam.
+Once you finish (or the environment expires), you are given an additional 2 days to write and submit your penetration testing report for review (4 days total).
 Once you submit your report, receiving your results can take up to 30 days (this can vary greatly).

 THE EXAM